3ickleonerd/sei-trader/src/client/public/docs/guide/smart-contracts/overview.md

 constructor(address server_, address usdt_)
 ```
 **Purpose**: Initializes the orchestrator with server and USDT contract addresses
-- `server_`: Address of the authorized Sei Trader server
+- `server_`: Address of the authorized Smart Duck server
 - `usdt_`: Address of the USDT token contract

 ##### registerActor